nflverse/nflverse-players/.github/CONTRIBUTING.md

 ## Preface

-The players dataset maintained by this package aims to be the single source of truth when it come to NFL player IDs across various sources (relevant to the nflverse).
+The players dataset maintained by this package aims to be the single source of truth when it comes to NFL player IDs across various sources (relevant to the nflverse).
 The package maintains

 - basic player information along with NFL gsis_ids,